brillout/handli/readme.md

    (With `response` we mean `let response = await aFetchLikeLibrary('https://example.org')`.)
  - `response.ok` holds `true` or `false` denoting whether the request was a success.
    (That is `assert(response.ok === 200<=response.status && response.status<=299)`.)
- - Throws if and only if the request didn't get a response.
+ - Throws an error if and only if the request didn't get a response.
    (That is if the user has internet connection problems or if the server is not responsive.)

 ### Does it handle errors on Node.js?